Lattices generated by Chip Firing Game models: criteria and recognition algorithm: Introduction

 \section{Introduction}

-Chip Firing Game is a discrete dynamical model which was first defined by A. Bjorner, L. Lovasz and W. Shor while studying the `balancing game' \cite{BL92,BLS91,S86}.
+The Chip Firing Game (CFG) is a discrete dynamical model which was first defined by A. Bj\"orner, L. Lov\'asz and W. Shor while studying the `balancing game' \cite{BL92,BLS91,BTW87,S86}.
 The model has various applications in many fields of science such as physics \cite{DRSV95,BTW87}, computer science \cite{BL92,BLS91,GMP98}, social science \cite{B97,B99} and mathematics \cite{B99,M97,M01}.

 The model is a game which consists of a directed multi-graph $G$ (also called \emph{support graph}), the set of \emph{configurations} on $G$ and an \emph{evolution rule} on this set of configurations.
 Here, a configuration $c$ on $G$ is a map from the set $V(G)$ of vertices of $G$ to non-negative integers.
-For each vertex $v$, the integer $c(v)$ is regarded as the number of chips stored in $v$.
-In a configuration $c$, vertex $v$ is \emph{firable} if $v$ has at least one outgoing edge and $c(v)$ is not smaller than the out-degree of $v$.
+For each vertex $v$ the integer $c(v)$ is regarded as the number of chips stored in $v$.
+In a configuration $c$, vertex $v$ is \emph{firable} if $v$ has at least one outgoing edge and $c(v)$ is at least the out-degree of $v$.
 The \emph{evolution rule} is defined as follows.
 When $v$ is firable in $c$, $c$ can be transformed into another configuration $c'$ by moving one chip stored in $v$ along each outgoing edge of $v$.

-We call this process \emph{firing $v$} and write $c\overset{v}{\to}c'$.
-An \emph{execution} is a sequence of firing and is often written in the form $c_0\overset{v_1}{\to}c_1\overset{v_2}{\to}c_2\cdots\to c_{k-1}\overset{v_k}{\to}c_k$.
-The set of configurations which can be obtained from $c$ by a sequence of firing is called \emph{configuration space}, and denoted by $CFG(G,c)$.
+We call this process \emph{firing $v$}, and write $c\overset{v}{\to}c'$.
+An \emph{execution} is a sequence of firing and is often written in the form $c_1\overset{v_1}{\to}c_2\overset{v_2}{\to}c_3\cdots\to c_{k-1}\overset{v_{k-1}}{\to}c_k$.
+The set of configurations which can be obtained from $c$ by a sequence of firing is called \emph{configuration space}, and denoted by ${\rm CFG(G,c)}$.